-Experian, Equifax and TransUnion, the three big UK credit reference agencies, have agreed that having a temporary “payment holiday” with a lender because of Coronavirus problems won’t harm your credit score.
+In March 2020 Experian, Equifax and TransUnion, the three big UK credit reference agencies, agreed that having a temporary “payment holiday” with a lender because of Coronavirus problems won’t harm your credit score.

-Worries about this may have put some people off from getting the help they need.
+This is good news.
+Worries about credit scores should not put people off from getting the help they need.

-- if your account was up-to-date before, it will continue to show as up-to-date until the emergency payment freeze ends – no missed payments will show;
+- if your account was up-to-date before, it will continue to show as up-to-date until the payment break ends – no missed payments will show;

 - if you already had arrears on the account, the level of arrears will remain the same;

-- the fact you have agreed a payment freeze or reduction with your lender will not be shown on your credit report, it won’t look as though you have set up a payment arrangement.
+- a payment break or reduction with your lender will not be reported on your credit report.

 This means the payment reduction or pause to payments that you have set up will not make your credit score change.